athy9193/athy9193.github.io/_posts/2021-03-03-simpson-notes.md

 title: "“Am I looking at the same data?” - A note on Simpson’s paradox"
 date: 2021-03-03
 ---

-“Am I looking at the same data?” - A note on Simpson’s paradox
 ================
 Alex Truong
-3/3/2021

   - [Introduction](#introduction)
   - [A simple example on university admission